chatnoir-eu/chatnoir-resiliparse/docs/man/parse.rst

   bytestr = b'\xc3\x9cbung macht den Meister'
   decoded = bytes_to_str(bytestr, detect_encoding(bytestr))  # 'Übung macht den Meister'

-Of course simple :meth:`bytestr.decode` would be sufficient for such a trivial example, but sometimes the encoding detection is inaccurate or fails completely or the string turns out to contain mixed or broken encodings.
+Of course simple :meth:`bytes.decode` would be sufficient for such a trivial example, but sometimes the encoding detection is inaccurate or fails completely or the string turns out to contain mixed or broken encodings.
 In that case there is no other option than trying multiple encodings and ignoring errors if all of them fail.
 The default fallback encodings to try in that case can be overridden with the ``fallback_encodings`` parameter.

 .. important::